- Street and Light Banner Guidelines and Policy

 - Public Works shall determine the best method for the placement and removal of banners, either through City staff or outside vendors, and shall establish procedures and fees to support the related costs.

 - Public Works or their designees shall be the only persons permitted to hang or install banners.
 No other individual or group should attempt to display, move, or otherwise adjust the banners.

-- All attempts to display approved banners on the decided upon date will be made, but inclement weather or unforeseen circumstances can delay this process.
+- All attempts to display approved banners on the approved date will be made, but inclement weather or unforeseen circumstances can delay this process.

-- Banners must be picked up from City Hall no later than five business days after the pull down date or the banners will be disposed of or recycled.
+- Banners must be picked up from City Hall no later than five business days after the removal date or the banners will be disposed of or recycled.

 - An application for banner placement can be found online at Avondale Estates banners.